infor-cloud/xtendm3/docs/documentation/api-specification/session-api.md

 **Category**: Storage
 ---
 ## Description
 Session API provides methods for interacting with current session.
-One of the main uses of this API is a key-value storage mechanism for an extension storing parameters, calculated values or other information at runtime in memory.
-It is used to pass along these elements into another extension or access it later in the same session.
+One of the main usages of this API is a a key-value storage mechanism for the extension store parameters, calculated values or other information in runtime in memory to pass along the another extension or access it later on during the same session.

 The scope of this storage is limited to the session, which means that once the session is terminated all stored information will be deleted from memory.